rogsme/yams.media/content/advanced/add-your-own-containers.md

 ## Common Gotchas 🚨

+1. **YAML Formatting Errors**: YAML is very sensitive to spacing and indentation.
+Even a single misplaced space can break your configuration!
+We highly recommend using a YAML validator like [yamllint.com](https://www.yamllint.com/) to check your syntax before applying changes.
-1. **Container Names**: Make sure your custom container names don't conflict with YAMS's built-in containers.
+2. **Container Names**: Make sure your custom container names don't conflict with YAMS's built-in containers.
-2. **Port Conflicts**: Double-check that your new containers don't try to use ports that are already taken.
+3. **Port Conflicts**: Double-check that your new containers don't try to use ports that are already taken.
-3. **Permissions**: If your container needs to access media files, remember to use `PUID` and `PGID`!
+4. **Permissions**: If your container needs to access media files, remember to use `PUID` and `PGID`!

 ## Need Ideas? 💡